syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Add-a-line-measurement-annotation-to-the-PDF-document).

 ### Square measurement annotation

 The square measurement annotation is displayed as square shape in the page.
 The area of the square is measured when you change the square bound and is displayed in the pop-up window.